This guide is constantly updated.

 or otherwise unavailable.
 In such cases, the approval of the appropriate college director

-of graduate studies and the Vice Provost for Graduate Programs is required.
-In case
+of graduate studies and the Dean of the Graduate School is required.
+In case of serious

-of serious medical circumstances, students may request a leave of absence, subject
+medical circumstances, students may request a leave of absence, subject to the approval

-to the approval of the program graduate studies coordinator, the college director
+of the program graduate studies coordinator, the college director of graduate studies,

-members of the graduate faculty.
-Students should not defend their final document
+are current members of the graduate faculty.
+Students should not defend their final

-until all faculty members, whether on campus or outside the university, have been
+document until all faculty members, whether on campus or outside the university, have

-granted graduate faculty status.
-(Click here for a current listing of all graduate faculty members and for the Faculty Committee
+been granted graduate faculty status.
+(Click here for a current listing of all graduate faculty members).

 The University of Memphis maintains six levels of graduate faculty: full, associate,